ChristianCricchi/MilestoneProject1/READMEVeganLife.md

 ### **External user's goal**
 <p style="text-align:justify;">The website users are individuals who are potentially interested in making a lifestyle and diet change.
 These users are looking to explore veganism and want to learn more about the topic, including what veganism is.
 Looking for recommended books readings and recepies.
-They are individuals who are open to transitioning towards veganismand seek additiional insight into this lifestyle.</p>
+They are individuals who are open to transitioning towards veganism and seek additiional insight into this lifestyle.</p>

 ### **Site user's goal**
 <p style="text-align:justify;">The group, through the website, aims to provide information about veganism and raise awareness about the benefits of this lifestyle.